Cloud-Based Payment Solutions

-According to CreditCards.com, only 9% of Americans still prefer to pay with cash, while 35% would rather use a credit card.
+According to CreditCards.com, only 9% of Americans still prefer to pay with cash.
+35% would rather use a credit card.

-A businesses can determine its needs for cloud-based payment solutions based on the amount of credit cards it processes.
+A business owner can determine whether his or her business needs a cloud-based payment solution based on the amount of credit cards it processes.

-If a business only runs a small number of cards, and doesn’t mind manually entering credit card information for each transaction, virtual terminals might be a viable option.
+If your business only runs a small number of cards, and you or your accountant don’t mind manually entering credit card information for each transaction, you might prefer a virtual terminal.

-Payment gateways are ideal for businesses that process transactions electronically, while virtual terminals are used mainly by merchants.
+Businesses that process transactions electronically will find payment gateways an ideal solution, while virtual terminals are used mainly by merchants.

-A payment gateway allows businesses to accept payments online.
-It also allows for software integration, batch settling, unlimited transaction history and more secure payment tokenization.
+A payment gateway enables businesses to accept payments online.
+It also allows for software integration and provides batch settling, unlimited transaction history, and secure payment tokenization.

-A virtual terminal can be used for transactions processed over the phone or for telephone orders.
+A virtual terminal can run transactions processed over the phone or through telephone orders.